NICANORKYAMBA/simple_shell/README.md

-# Team Project to create a simple shell using c language
+# Team Project to create a simple shell using C language